 In July 2016, a significant update of techniques and base information in Australian Rainfall and Runoff (ARR) was released, to replace earlier versions.

-The NSW Office of Environment and Heritage (OEH) has developed this guide to assist councils to transition to ARR2016 when managing their flood risk through the development and implementation of floodplain risk management plans using the process outlined in the Manual.
+The former NSW Office of Environment and Heritage (OEH) developed this guide to help councils transition to ARR2016 when managing flood risk through the development and implementation of floodplain risk management plans using the process outlined in the Floodplain Development Manual.

 This guide provides some advice on ARR2016 and on techniques, approaches and data that take precedence over ARR2016 in New South Wales.
 The use of local techniques, approaches and data is consistent with Book 1 Chapter 1 of ARR2016, which states: '...where circumstances warrant, designers have a duty to use other procedures and design information more appropriate for their design flood problem.'